 The LdM Tuscania site is situated in the historic town center surrounded by medieval stone walls.
-Its facilities include reading rooms and a library, an artist laboratory, a computer center, exhibition space, and a fully equipped instructional kitchen overlooking a community garden.
-Organized activities introduce students to ancient, local handicrafts and traditions to include organic farming, bread baking, gelato making, clay sculpting, fresco painting, textile restoration, and glass work.
+Its facilities include a student lounge, a library, an art room, and a fully equipped instructional kitchen.
+Weekly activities introduce students to the planting and pruning of olive trees, the olive harvest, and the making of cheese, gelato, and bread.
+Guided tours of the local museum, the Romanesque crypt of St. Peter's, and the Cistercian Abbey of San Giusto offer unique insights into Tuscania's rich cultural heritage.